The perfect guide to outdoor dining at some of our favorite restaurants across the city.

 TVs line the inside walls of the stone bar, with more than a dozen tap handles to choose from.
 And nothing goes with beer quite like burgers, which they’ve done up right here, with 100 percent fresh ground beef, locally baked buns, and their famous cheese skirts that drape over their burgers.

-Specializing in small plates, meals to share and general deliciousness, menu offerings are thoughtfully prepared and made with quality proteins like lobster, rack of lamb and a 48-ounce tomahawk ribeye you can swing around like a hammer.
-You can even order a whole hog if you’ve got 10 friends to share it with.
+Specializing in small plates, meals to share, and general deliciousness, menu offerings are thoughtfully prepared and made with quality proteins like lobster, rack of lamb and a 48-ounce tomahawk ribeye you can swing around like a hammer.

-Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your whole hog for the world to see, if you’re really hungry.
+Whatever you order, make sure to sit out on the patio this summer, where you can enjoy craft cocktails in the summer breeze, and showcase your meal for the world to see.

-Valley Brewing Company is Stockton's only microbrewery.
-The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation enough to check out what’s inside.
+Valley Brewing Company is the oldest Stockton microbrewery.
+The building is unassuming, but a welcoming patio in front of the brewery covered with umbrellas and peppered with green plants is invitation you can't ignore.